jbogdani/BraDyCMS/docs/userform.md

 - `placeholder`, string. optional.
 Placehoder text to use for inputs, visible to users.
 - `type`, string, optional, default value: text.
 Type of input field to display to end users.
 One of the following can be used:
   - `text`: a simple, one line, input field will be shown.
 This is the default value
+  - `date`: a simple, one line, input field will be shown with the date widget (bootstrap-datepicker will be used)
   - `longtext`: a simple multi-line input field will be shown
 	- `select`: a drop down list will be shown.
 For select to work properly the `options` parameter must be provided.